hugo-sid/hugo-admonitions/README.md

 **How to Customize the Dark Mode Trigger:**

-You can easily tell `hugo-admonitions` which selector(s) your theme uses by overriding the `$admonition-dark-selector` SCSS variable.
+You can easily tell `hugo-admonitions` which selector(s) your theme uses by overriding the `$admonition-dark-selector` SCSS variable in `_admonitions-user-settings.scss`.

 > [!NOTE]
 > If you encounter difficulties getting dark mode to work correctly with your specific theme, even after following these steps, or if anything in this guide is unclear, please don't hesitate to **open an [issue](https://github.com/KKKZOZ/hugo-admonitions/issues/new)**!

+### Advanced SCSS Override (Modifying Rendering Logic)

+If you need to make more fundamental changes to the admonition styles beyond what variables allow (e.g., altering CSS rules for structure, spacing, animations, or adding entirely new CSS), you will need to override the main `_admonitions.scss` file from the module.

+> [!CAUTION]
+> You will be responsible for merging any upstream changes from the module's `_admonitions.scss` into your overridden copy if you want to receive bug fixes or new SCSS features from the module.

+1. **Create a copy of the module's main SCSS file:**
+    In your Hugo project's root directory, create the following file:
+    `assets/sass/vendors/_admonitions.scss`

+    You can use these commands:

+    ```shell
+    mkdir -p assets/sass/vendors
+    touch assets/sass/vendors/_admonitions.scss
+    ```

+    The resulting directory structure in your project:

+    ```text
+    your-hugo-project/
+    └── assets/
+        └── sass/
+            └── vendors/
+                └── _admonitions.scss  <-- Your overridden main SCSS file
+    ```

+2. Copy the contents of the [source file] into the file you created.
+3. Update the styles as needed.

 [source file]: https://github.com/KKKZOZ/hugo-admonitions/blob/main/assets/sass/vendors/_admonitions.scss